dk107dk/cdocs/README.md

 The expected use of Cdocs is to create an endpoint to retrieve docs from at runtime, or to pull docs into an app build.
 In principle and with some custom code, Cdocs could be used as a lightweight general purpose help and manual system; however, that is not its intended use.

 Cdocs stores documentation as text files in a directory tree.
 Files are Jinja templates containing whatever doc format you prefer.
-Cdocs applies tokens to the templates, if ```tokens.json``` containing dict are found.
+Cdocs applies tokens to the templates if ```tokens.json``` containing dict are found.
 Files can be concatenated and/or composed.

 Cdocs can also be used to find text strings referred to as labels.
 Labels are stored as (non-template) json files containing dict in the same directory tree.
 The expected use is to find a JSON structure of labels for UI elements that would be seen in the same screen contextual help is available for.